ialiendeg/TimeRegister/README.md

 # TimeRegister

-A script to update time registers in a google drive spreadsheet
+A little elixir program to update time registers in a google drive spreadsheet

 ## Configuration
 Follow this steps to create and configure a project in Google Developers Console (extracted from https://github.com/Voronchuk/elixir_google_spreadsheets, the best explanation I've found so far, thx Voronchuk)